 Enemy Unit: Toughness 7, Wounds 11, and Save 3+.

 · 4.5 shots

 · 2.5 damage dealt

-I left the single decimal place to show a comparison later on, bear with me.
+I left the single decimal place to show a comparison, later on, bear with me.
 So at first, 2.5 wounds on average is very mediocre when needing to bring down your opponents toughest vehicle or monster.
 It’s almost the equivalent of two 4+ BS Lascannons shooting at the same target.
-Still, keep in mind, you don’t need line of sight and if you’re well placed, no one has line of sight on you either unlike a Lascannon.
+Still, keep in mind, you don’t need line of sight and if you’re well placed, no one has the line of sight on you either unlike a Lascannon.

 So where is the magic and why is the Basilisk feared?

 Cadian Regimental Doctrine – Born Soldiers

 The Cadian Regimental Doctrine allows all Cadian regimental units who didn’t move in the previous shooting phase to re-roll ones during their shooting phase.
 This definitely helps raise the number of hits.
 It doesn’t stop here though for Cadians…